Roadside roadworthiness checks

 Roadside vehicle checks are carried out by Driver & Vehicle Agency (DVA) enforcement officers.
 The reason for these checks is to keep unsafe vehicles off the road and to make sure compliance with Construction & Use Regulations.

 Enforcement officers can divert you from your route by up to 10 miles to carry out a check.
 Once at the check site your vehicle will be examined by a DVA vehicle examiner.
-The examiner will ensure the proper identity of your vehicle by checking its Vehicle Identity Number (VIN) and any other identity features.
-Below is a list of component checks likely to be carried out on your vehicle:
+The examiner will make sure the proper identity of your vehicle by checking its Vehicle Identity Number (VIN) and any other identity features.
+Below is a list of checks likely to be carried out on your vehicle:

 - registration plate - condition, security, legibility and format of letters/numbers

 - lights - condition, operation, security , aim and right colour

 - steering and suspension - right condition and operation